×

 We asked people in David if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In David, it's important to respect the local customs and traditions.
 Avoid making negative comments about the country or its people, as Panamanians are very proud of their heritage.
 It's considered rude to interrupt someone while they're speaking, so always wait for your turn to talk.
 Panamanians value punctuality, so try not to be late for appointments or meetings.
 Avoid discussing sensitive topics such as politics, religion, or personal finances unless you know the person well.
 It's also considered impolite to refuse food or drink when offered, as hospitality is a big part of Panamanian culture.
 Avoid wearing revealing clothing, especially in religious or formal settings, as it's seen as disrespectful.
-Lastly, always remember to say "please" and "thank you", as good manners are highly valued in Panamanian culture," said one expat who made the move to David.
+Lastly, always remember to say "please" and "thank you", as good manners are highly valued in Panamanian culture," explained one expat living in David, Panama.

 Why do people move to David?